-Rheumatoid arthritis (RA) is an autoimmune disorder in which a person’s immune system attacks the fluid-filled linings of their joints.
+RA is an autoimmune disorder where an individual’s immune system attacks the fluid-filled linings of the joints.
 The result is inflammation and swelling that can cause pain, especially in the hand, wrist, and knee joints.

-This article discusses the relationship between RA, genes, and a person’s family history.
+This article discusses the relationship between RA, genes, and family history.
 We also look at additional risk factors for the disease.

-For example, a study found that children who grew up with mothers who smoked had double the risk of developing RA as adults.
+For example, a study found that children who grew up with mothers who smoked had double the risk of developing RA in adulthood.

-Researchers have identified more than 100 positions in the human DNA code that could relate to RA.
+Researchers have identified several parts of the human DNA code that could relate to RA.

 One example involves the human leukocyte antigen (HLA) genes.
 Doctors have pinpointed the HLA-DRB1 gene as having an association with RA.

 Other genes that may have an association with RA include:

 - PTPN22: This gene plays a role in the development and progression of the disease.

 - STAT4: This gene helps control how the body regulates and activates the immune system.

 - TRAF1 and C5: These genes can cause chronic inflammation.